0xPolygonZero/r1cs/README.md

 This is a rust library for building R1CS gadgets, which are useful in SNARKs and other argument systems.

 An R1CS instance is defined by three matrices, `A`, `B` and `C`.
-These encode the following NP-complete decision problem: does there exist a witness `w` such that `Aw ∘ Bw = Cw`?
+These encode the following NP-complete decision problem: does there exist a witness vector `w` such that `Aw ∘ Bw = Cw`?

-An R1CS gadget is comprised of an R1CS instance and a witness generator which, given certain inputs, generates a complete witness which satisfies the instance.
+A *gadget* for some R1CS instance takes a set of inputs, which are a subset of the witness vector.
+If the given inputs are valid, it extends the input set into a complete witness vector which satisfies the R1CS instance.

 ## Types

-A `Wire` represents an element of a witness vector in an R1CS instance.
-There are two kinds of wires: input wires and generated wires.
-This library does not have a notion of output wires; the output of a gadget is the entire witness vector.
+A `Wire` represents an element of the witness vector.
 An `Expression` is a linear combination of wires.

 A `BooleanWire` is a `Wire` which has been constrained in such a way that it can only equal 0 or 1.
-Similarly, `BooleanExpression` is an `Expression` which has been constrained to be binary.
+Similarly, a `BooleanExpression` is an `Expression` which has been constrained to be binary.

 A `BinaryWire` is a vector of `BooleanWire`s.
 Similarly, a `BinaryExpression` is a vector of `BooleanExpression`s.